sararic/LatexPreview/README.md

 ## Use

 Every control is pretty much intuitive.
 Hover the mouse over a button to know its shortcut and what it does.
+You can resize the preview, change its color, copy the image to clipboard or save it.

 You can also add __extra packages__ for latex that will be used by the program (c.f. image above).